davidfreitas-dev/portfolio/api/README.md

 | `name`    | `string`  | **Required**.
 Technology name               |
 | `image`   | `string`  | Image file (binary), optional               |

+**Note:** When the Technology ID is greater than zero, an update will be made based on the Technology ID, otherwise an insertion will be made.

-**Observation:** Parameters should be passed as a FormData object with `Content-Type: multipart/form-data`.
+**Observation:** The parameters should be passed within a FormData object with Content-Type: multipart/form-data on headers.

 **Response:** Technology data